The mountain of acronyms used in ecommerce marketing can make your head spin, but MER is one of the most important to understand.

 Optimize your MER Strategy with Human

-Today’s brands can leverage marketing efficiency ratio calculations to optimize their marketing spend, find their most profitable segments and continuously improve their marketing efforts.
+Today’s brands can leverage marketing efficiency ratio calculations to optimize their marketing spend, find their most profitable segments, and continuously improve their marketing efforts.

 While the MER calculation is relatively simple, the resulting analyses can be complex.
 If you’re looking for expert guidance on optimizing your marketing spending, we’ve got your back.